ppetrovtv/pine_script_docs/source/essential/Indicator_repainting.rst

 #.
 Strategies using ``calc_on_every_tick=true``.
-   A strategy with parameter ``calc_on_every_tick = false`` may also be prone to repainting too, but to a lesser degree, as all strategies depend on a starting point.
+   A strategy with parameter ``calc_on_every_tick = false`` may also be prone to repainting, but to a lesser degree.

 #.
 Using ``security`` for requesting data from a resolution *higher* than the resolution of the chart's main symbol::